The Day of the Locust: Reception

 Novelists of his era praised Nathanael West's writing, but notoriety and critical acclaim for his works lagged behind those for his peers in terms of readers and book sales.
 The Day of the Locust only sold about 1,480 copies following its first publishing.
 Critics began to situate The Day of the Locust within the literary canon in the 1950s, more than a decade after a fatal car crash claimed the author's life.
 In 1998, the Modern Library ranked The Day of the Locust seventy-third on its list of the 100 best English-language novels of the 20th century.
 Time magazine included the novel in its list of 100 best English-language novels from 1923 to 2005.
-Noted critic Harold Bloom included it in his list of canonical works in the book The Western Canon.
-The novel was adapted into the critically acclaimed film The Day of the Locust (1975), directed by John Schlesinger.
+Critic Harold Bloom included it in his list of canonical works in the book The Western Canon.